AprentiDigital/DSLDocumentation/getting-started/core-vs-web.md

 ## Core vs. Web vs. English

 The Possum Labs DSL project is broken up into several different packages.
-This separation allows you to integrate at the level you prefer without needing to take everything.
-A big reason for this separation is that we utilize Selenium, and that is a large dependency.
+This separation allows you to integrate the project at the level you prefer without needing to import the things that you don't need.
+A big reason for this separation is that the Web project uses Selenium, which is a large dependency.

 ### Core

 The core package has the logic for dealing with variables.
-It has the least dependencies.
+It has the least number of dependencies.

 ### Web